guspowell/Chitter/README.md

 Please ensure that you put all your work in at Github Repository called "Chitter"

 PROBLEMS

-can sign in by registering but signing in normally doesn't give 'welcome, gus'
+can sign in by registering but signing in normally doesn't give 'welcome, test'

 adding time to posts sorting posts by time

+linking username to post and displaying it

 rake not working